HabitatFramework/UserGuide/interface/interface.rst

 GIS Options
 -----------

-* ‘History Columns’ allows you to select which additional columns from the GIS layer are displayed in the History tab for each update.
+* ‘History Columns’ allows users to select which additional columns from the GIS layer are displayed in the History tab for each update.
 If the box is unchecked, the field will not be displayed.
-* ‘Preferred GIS’ allows you to select whether the tool should use ArcGIS or MapInfo if both applications are installed on your computer.
+* ‘Preferred GIS’ allows users to select whether the tool should use ArcGIS or MapInfo if both applications are installed on their computer.

 ..
 Note:: The tool must be closed and restarted for this change to take effect.

 * ‘Map Document/Workspace’ sets the default map document or workspace opened by the HLU GIS Tool.
-As this field cannot be edited directly, you must click on the “…” button and browse to the new map document or workspace.
+As this field cannot be edited directly, users must click on the “…” button and browse to the new map document or workspace.

 ..
 Note:: If the preferred GIS is altered, this field must also be updated.

-* ‘Warn before GIS selection’ allows you to enable or disable the warning message indicating the number of polygons which will be selected by the current query as shown in the figure :ref:`figGSWD`.
+* ‘Warn before GIS selection’ allows users to enable or disable the warning message indicating the number of polygons which will be selected by the current query as shown in the figure :ref:`figGSWD`.

 .. _figGSWD: